Editor’s Note: This marketing infographic is part of our 25 part series.

 Have faith.
-Behavioral marketing focuses solely on your visitor’s every action so you can tailor your campaigns to that visitor’s particular experience.
+Behavioral marketing responds to visitor actions so you can tailor your campaigns to that visitor’s particular experience.

-It’s people-based marketing, which means it’s your chance to delight the anonymous audience member to win them over on their terms.
+It’s people-based marketing.
+It’s your chance to delight an anonymous audience member by winning them over on their terms.

 According to a BounceX study conducted by Forrester Consulting, businesses that use behavioral marketing see returns of more than 11x their investment.